mcasadop/IA/rationale.md

 10. Extraction: Extract the number of images from the text

-11. Generation: Generate a chart with the number of images
+11. Generation: Generate a chart with the number of images for each file

 12. Output: Display the generated graphic